Tuesday, December 31, 2024

 The terminology varies from pattern to pattern, but some use the front/back notation with abbreviations like C4B or C4F (ex., C4B = Cable 4 stitches in total, two onto the cable needle which you hold to the back of the work, plus the next two stitches from the left needle) and some use the left/right (ex., LC 3/3 = left cross three stitches by putting 3 stitches onto a cable needle, holding them to the front, working the next three stitches from the left needle, then working the three stitches from the cable needle).

-There's a nifty pnemonic that helps, though: "I left through the front door, but I'll be right back!"
+There's a nifty pneumonic that helps, though: "I left through the front door, but I'll be right back!"
 Left crosses dangle the needle to the front, and right crosses dangle the needle to the back.

-Links to other cable tutorials:
+Links to other cable tutorials and informational articles.

 Wednesday, November 13, 2024